Exporting to the USA: customs and regulatory requirements to anticipate

 If you export toys, electronic goods, textile products, or sporting goods to the United States, new regulations will come into force on July 8, 2026.

 Any product falling under the CPSC standard – 16 CFR will be required to be subject to an eFiling electronic declaration prior to any shipment to US territory.
-Without this declaration, your parcels may be held at customs, with storage fees that can reach $0.08 USD per kg per working day.
+Without this declaration, your parcels may be held at customs, with storage fees that can reach $0.08 USD per kg per working day after 5 days of storage.

 👉 Check whether your products are affected